-Glycolysis occurs completely in cytosol.
+First step of glycolysis occurs in cytoplasm and generates only a small amount of energy while the rest of steps occur in mitochondria.
 While the first three reactions of glycogenolysis occurs in mitochondria and the rest in cytosol.

 Glycogenesis has two types i.e aerobic glycolysis in which glucose is reduced up to pyruvate which then enters kreb’s cycle and is further reduced.
 And another type is anaerobic glycolysis in which pyruvate is converted into lactate.

 ATPs are produced in glycognesis while no ATPs are produced in gluconeogeneis.
 Gluconeogenesis only produce glucose at the end of pathway.